Volkswagen Group: Ownership and leadership

-Under the Volkswagen Law, no shareholder in Volkswagen AG could exercise more than 20 percent of the firm's voting rights, regardless of their level of stock holding.
+Under the Volkswagen Law, no shareholder in Volkswagen AG could exercise more than 20% of the firm's voting rights, regardless of their level of stock holding.
 This law was supposed to protect Volkswagen Group from takeovers.
-In October 2005, Porsche acquired an 18.53 percent stake in the business, and in July 2006, Porsche increased that ownership to more than 25 percent.
+In October 2005, Porsche acquired an 18.53% stake in the business, and in July 2006, Porsche increased that ownership to more than 25%.
 Analysts disagreed as to whether the investment was a good fit for Porsche's strategy.

-On 26 March 2007, after the European Union moved against the Volkswagen law, Porsche took its holding to 30.9 percent, triggering a takeover bid under German law.
+On 26 March 2007, after the European Union moved against the Volkswagen law, Porsche took its holding to 30.9%, triggering a takeover bid under German law.
 Porsche formally announced in a press statement that it did not intend to take over Volkswagen Group, setting its offer price at the lowest possible legal value, but intended the move to avoid a competitor taking a large stake, or to stop hedge funds dismantling Volkswagen Group, which is Porsche's most important partner.

-On 16 September 2008, Porsche announced that the company had increased its stake in Volkswagen AG to 35 percent.
-By October 2008, Porsche held 42.6 percent of Volkswagen AG's ordinary shares, and held stock options on another 31.5 percent. thus, effectively holding over 74 percent; 42.6 percent actual shares, and the rest as convertible options.
+On 16 September 2008, Porsche announced that the company had increased its stake in Volkswagen AG to 35%.
+By October 2008, Porsche held 42.6% of Volkswagen AG's ordinary shares, and held stock options on another 31.5%. thus, effectively holding over 74%; 42.6% actual shares, and the rest as convertible options.
 Volkswagen AG briefly became the world's most valuable company, as the stock price rose to over €1,000 per share as short sellers tried to cover their positions.
-The substantial investment in Volkswagen left Porsche with huge financial burden with its debts accumulating up to 13 billion euros by 2009.
-Porsche would get emergency infusion of about a billion dollars from Volkswagen.
+The substantial investment in Volkswagen left Porsche with huge financial burden with its debts accumulating up to €13B by 2009.
+Porsche would get emergency infusion of about from Volkswagen.

 In July 2012, Volkswagen completed takeover of Porsche ending the four-year saga and formed an integrated automotive group with Porsche.
 Porsche AG would become the 10th brand of Volkswagen.
-The holding company Porsche SE was left with 31 percent of the subscribed capital of Volkswagen AG, and 50.7 percent of the voting rights in the company.
+The holding company Porsche SE was left with 31% of the subscribed capital of Volkswagen AG, and 50.7% of the voting rights in the company.

 As of 31 December 2020, share ownership of Volkswagen AG is distributed as follows: